OotyOoty

 Best for: Mid-size to enterprise teams managing multiple social accounts.

-Honest limitation: Pricing starts at $249/seat/mo, which prices out most small businesses.
+Honest take: Pricing starts at $249/seat/mo, which prices out most small businesses.
 The AI content suggestions are starting points, not publish-ready posts.

 Pricing: Standard $249/seat/mo.
 Professional $399/seat/mo.
 Advanced $499/seat/mo.